seg7577/seg7577.github.io/content/authors/admin/_index.md

 role: Student
 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Jeonbuk National University
+  - name: Jeonbuk National University Department of Computer Engineering
     url: https://www.jbnu.ac.kr

 # Short bio (displayed in user profile at end of posts)